 • 2 cups whole milk

-• 1 cup freshly grated sharp white Cheddar cheese (Note 1)
+• 1 cup freshly shredded sharp white Cheddar cheese see note 1

-• 3/4 cup freshly grated pepper Jack cheese
+• 3/4 cup freshly shredded pepper Jack cheese

 Instructions

-• ONION AND GARLIC: In a large pot or Dutch oven, melt butter over medium-high heat.
-Add onions, garlic, salt & pepper to taste (I add 3/4 tsp salt & 1/4 tsp pepper) to the pot and sauté for 5 minutes until the onions and garlic are softened and translucent.
+• In a large pot or Dutch oven, melt butter over medium-high heat.
+Add onions, garlic, salt, and pepper to the pot and sautรฉ for 5 minutes until the onions and garlic are softened and translucent.

-• CAULIFLOWER: Once the soup base is smooth, add chopped cauliflower.
+• Once the soup base is smooth, add chopped cauliflower.
 Stir and press the cauliflower below the liquid.
-Bring the soup to a boil, then reduce the heat to medium low and cook, uncovered, for 15 minutes, stirring occasionally, until the cauliflower is tender (easily pierced by a fork).
+Bring the soup to a boil, then reduce the heat to medium-low and cook, uncovered, for 15 minutes, stirring occasionally, until the cauliflower is tender and easily pierced by a fork.

-• BLEND: Use an immersion blender or transfer the soup to a blender (in batches) to blend (read Note 2 first if blending) until very smooth.
+• Use an immersion blender or see note 3 for directions on how to use a standing blender.
+Blend until very smooth.
 Return the blended soup to the pot.

-• ADD CHEESE: Remove the pot from heat and stir in cheese, a handful at a time, until the cheese is completely melted and the soup is smooth.
-Taste and adjust seasoning, adding additional salt (I add another 1/4 tsp) or pepper (I add another 1/4 tsp) as needed.
-If using, stir in the optional Dijon mustard.
+• Remove the pot from heat and stir in cheese, a handful at a time, until the cheese is completely melted, and the soup is smooth.
+Taste and adjust seasoning as needed.
+If using, stir in the optional Dijon-style mustard.

-• GARNISH: Ladle the soup into bowls and garnish with additional shredded cheese, thinly sliced green onions, and cooked, crumbled bacon.
-Serve with crusty buttered bread on the side.
+• Ladle the soup into bowls and garnish with additional shredded cheese, thinly sliced green onions, and cooked, crumbled bacon.
+Serve with hearty buttered bread on the side.
 Enjoy!

 Video